6 Ways To Increase Hemoglobin Levels During Pregnancy

 Image: Shutterstock

-According to the World Health Organization, the hemoglobin levels in pregnant women should be more than 11g/dl in the first and third trimester, and more than 10.5g/dl in the second trimester (2).
+According to the World Health Organization, the hemoglobin levels in pregnant women should be more than 11g/dl in the first and third trimesters, and more than 10.5g/dl in the second trimester (2).
 Low levels of hemoglobin during pregnancy are likely to be associated with low birth weight and preterm birth.

 Excessively high hemoglobin could also pose risks, and may not necessarily mean good iron levels, according to research.
 Therefore, proper care should be taken to maintain the ideal hemoglobin level during pregnancy.